Do you feel like screaming "my toddler won't feed himself and I don't know what to do!" to anyone who will listen?

 5 STRATEGIES To Help Your Toddler Learn To Feed Himself

-Here are my top 5 techniques to help get your toddler comfortable with feeding themselves!
+If your toddler refuses to feed themselves, here are my top 5 techniques to help get them comfortable with feeding themselves!

 It's important to remember that teaching your toddler to use utensils is not an overnight process and you will need to be patient and consistent so stick with your techniques and they'll be eating independently soon enough!